dyhes/zulip/templates/zerver/help/email-notifications.md

 ## New login emails

-By default, Zulip sends an email whenever you log in to Zulip.
+By default, Aloha sends an email whenever you log in to Aloha.
 These emails help you protect your account; if you see a login email at a time or from a device you don't recognize, you should
 [change your password](/help/change-your-password) right away.

-In typical usage, these emails are sent infrequently, since all Zulip apps (web, mobile, desktop, and terminal) keep you logged in to any organization you've interacted with in the last 1-2 weeks.
+In typical usage, these emails are sent infrequently, since all Aloha apps (web, mobile, desktop, and terminal) keep you logged in to any organization you've interacted with in the last 1-2 weeks.